suchat932/NHOS/README.md

 Information on how to setup user provided shell scripts that are executed on system boot is available on [NiceHash OS boot scripts](nhos_boot_scripts.md) page.

 **Note**<br/>
-Advanced users who want to squeeze the last atom of power out of their graphics cards cant experiment with graphics cards overclocking.
+Advanced users who want to squeeze the last atom of power out of their graphics cards can experiment with graphics cards overclocking.
 Beware that sometimes graphics cards overclocking can have a negative impact on system stability.
 Information on how this is done for NiceHash Miner is available on [Manual OC settings](nhos_manual_oc_settings.md) page.